Watching the Daisies: Life Lessons on the Importance of Slow by Brigid P. Gallagher

 on January 1st 1970

-This delightful memoir has a number of threads running through it, all of which the author skilfully weaves together into an appealing whole.
+Watching the Daisies is a delightful memoir that has a number of threads running through it, all of which the author skilfully weaves together into an appealing whole.

 Music is one of the threads.
 It beings in Brigid’s youth when she danced to Alan Freeman’s Pick of the Pops in the living room, to attending concerts of performers like Thin Lizzy, Paul McCartney, Annie Lennox and Tina Turner, to later trips to see Tom Jones and Clannad.
 One day in her youth she even spent her lunchtime work break stalking Cliff Richard as he did some shopping!